-QUALITY INDICATOR 4: Security Not observed Yes No 4.4.1 Is there a structured and systematic approach to physical security that clearly identifies risk and responds to it effectively, including the access of people, mail, goods and vehicles to the CCU? x 4.4.2 Where court-based CCTV cameras are fitted, are they used to supervise and monitor the movement of custodies, and are they in good working order? x 4.4.3 Is recorded material made available for assessment and investigation and stored as per contract guidelines? x In summary, are the systems and procedures for monitoring the movement and activities of individuals inside the CCU implemented effectively, and accurately recorded on the appropriate system? x Free text Recommendations/Advisories/Good Practice
+QUALITY INDICATOR 4: Security Not observed Yes No 4.4.1 Is there a structured and systematic approach to physical security that clearly identifies risk and responds to it effectively, including the access of people, mail, goods and vehicles to the CCU?
+X 4.4.2 Where court-based CCTV cameras are fitted, are they used to supervise and monitor the movement of custodies, and are they in good working order?
+X 4.4.3 Is recorded material made available for assessment and investigation and stored as per contract guidelines?
+X In summary, are the systems and procedures for monitoring the movement and activities of individuals inside the CCU implemented effectively, and accurately recorded on the appropriate system?
+X Free text There are no CCTV cameras fitted in this CCU.
+Recommendations/Advisories/Good Practice